antahiap/dsr-b35/README.md

 - Few shot learning, handful of data
 - zero-shot learning, NN with seeing no example

+#### Improving performance-transfer learning
+Architecture: filter, kernel size, sequence, dropout, FC layer size
+data: input image size, augmentation, new data

+- Augmentation: yes/no
+- Dropout: yes/no, how much
+- FC size
+- which pretrained network, Other Models: [link](https://keras.io/api/applications/)

+- Dropout: dont freeze wait and biase, some of the output values are set to zero
+- Increasing image shape, add computation due to change of FC layers size
+- number of parameters: filter, kernelw-h, 3rd deimention of the image

 #### Audio Processing
 Digital Signal processing, audio or picture